sarkershantonu/sarkershantonu.github.io/_posts/2014/2014-12-28-performance-reporting.md

 - What are the evidence of those causes?
 What are those related values?
 How much the project can tolerate and how much they cant.
 We might need to use profilers along with performance test tools.
 Like Ants memory profiler, Yourkit profiler, or even framework build in profiler(on the language platform that you are using).
 - What are things can be done to resolve those?

-(this part is tricky, a new performance tester may not come up with this, but he can talk to his system architect or lead to come up with solution.
+This part is tricky, a new performance tester may not come up with this, but he can talk to his system architect or lead to come up with solution.

 In my current project , I am trying to do.
 I am proposing possible solution and discuses with dev lead about those and we sit together and do some experiment to suggest the best solution that match with existing architecture.

 BTW, there can be issues with architecture, I have seen this in 2009, where I was involve with a product that could support some amount of users, (avoiding to be specific).

-To scale up the software, our team have to change the full architecture of the application to support almost 4oo% more)
+To scale up the software, our team have to change the full architecture of the application to support almost 4oo% more

 So, we have done some analysis.
 We can do a lot more in analysis.

 Usually, if you are doing analysis with performance results for a product for the first time, you will get a lot of issues and need a large time to do that.
 But, gradually time goes, issues will be solved.

 # Step 2: Group Data :

 After analysis, we need to select what data should be involve with each group.

 This is king of tricky if you do not know the interested group.

 First step should be know those people and have some idea on how to communicate them.

 I think, performance report is just a communication format of you performance results.
 So, you have to very careful in this.
 It should be based on goal.

-Let me give example from project, (web app).
+Let me give **example** from project, (web app).
 We have 3 kind of people interested with performance testing.

 ### Business users or client :
 They are real users interact with the system.
 They do trading by them self.
 So, for them, the high priority is , how fast we can do business transaction.